knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocumentCollection.md

 [ ](- "ext:embed=#searchSingle.body")

 ## Paginate documents
-Results are divided in pages using offset and limit.
+Results are divided in pages using offset and limit and are sorted by creation date, newest documents first.

 When we request all documents with a `GET` to [`/rest/documents?offset={offset}&limit={limit}`](- "#searchEndpoint")